 The Anthropology Department reserves individual study for those students who are unusually motivated in an area of the field and who we believe are responsible enough to handle the challenge of working independently.
-Such courses might be research-oriented (e.g., students returning from Honduras with data) but are more commonly reading-oriented courses allowing students to explore in greater depth topics that are of interest or utility to them, or that overlap their major course of study.
+Such courses might be research-oriented (e.g., students returning from Honduras with data) but are more commonly reading-oriented courses allowing students to explore in greater depth topics that interest them or that overlap their major course of study.
 To arrange for individual study, a student should consult with a faculty member during the semester prior to when the independent work is to be undertaken.
 The individual-study course may be designed exclusively by the faculty member or it may be designed in consultation with the student.
-For reading courses, a bibliography is created, and the student reads the works on the bibliography, meeting periodically (weekly or bi-weekly) with the faculty member to discuss the works.
-Terms of course evaluation are left to the faculty directing the individual study, but typically involve either a research paper based on the material in the bibliography or an extensive annotated bibliography with a short explanatory essay tying the entries together and situating the debates which they represent.
+For reading courses, a bibliography is created, and the student reads those works, meeting periodically (weekly or bi-weekly) with the faculty member to discuss them.
+Faculty directing the individual study will set the terms of course evaluation, which typically involve either a research paper or an extensive annotated bibliography with a short explanatory essay tying the entries together and situating the debates which they represent.
 Another option is for the student to write one- to two-page assessments of each book or reading at intervals throughout the semester.
 The faculty member comments on these assessments and may request periodic reassessments.
 The course culminates with a synthetic paper that pulls together all the readings.